patrickrgaffney/hypepat/_posts/2016-09-28-python-swift-loathing-your-tools.md

+---
-Title: Python & Swift: Loathing Your Tools
+title: "Python & Swift: Loathing Your Tools"
+layout: post
-Date: 2016-09-28
+date: 2016-09-28
-Tags: swift, python, macos
+tags: swift, python, macos
-Slug: python-swift-loathing-your-tools
-Status: published
+published: true
-Summary: Yet another reason why we should all stop using Python 2.7.x.
+summary: Yet another reason why we should all stop using Python 2.7.x.
+---

 Here is a fun way to waste some time: ensure that you have Python 2.7.12 [^python] installed on your Mac via homebrew or whatever, then launch the swift REPL.
 You can do this now by just typing `swift`.
 Your welcome.